Space-based solar power: Japan Aerospace Exploration Agency

 The May 2014 IEEE Spectrum magazine carried a lengthy article "It's Always Sunny in Space" by Susumu Sasaki.
 The article stated, "It's been the subject of many previous studies and the stuff of sci-fi for decades, but space-based solar power could at last become a reality—and within 25 years, according to a proposal from researchers at the Tokyo-based Japan Aerospace Exploration Agency (JAXA)."

 JAXA announced on 12 March 2015 that they wirelessly beamed 1.8 kilowatts 50 meters to a small receiver by converting electricity to microwaves and then back to electricity.
 This is the standard plan for this type of power.
 On 12 March 2015 Mitsubishi Heavy Industries demonstrated transmission of 10 kilowatts (kW) of power to a receiver unit located at a distance of 500 meters (m) away.

 Aetherflux

 Aetherflux is a venture-funded company focused on beaming solar power, funded with US$50 million.
 It plans a constellation of small Low Earth Orbit satellites, using infrared lasers.
 Ground stations are about 5-10 m in diameter.
 It is partially supported this financial year by the US Department of Defense's Operational Energy Capability Improvement Fund (OECIF).
+Aetherflux pivoted to space-based data centers in December 2025.